nazmulidris/customviews/README.md

 }
 ```

-The `EmotionalFaceView` figures out
-how much space it has by asking its parent for its size, then measures itself by picking
+The `EmotionalFaceView` figures out how much space it has by asking its parent for its size, then
-a height and width that preserves its aspect ration (regardless of how much space there
+measures itself by picking a height and width that preserves its aspect ration (regardless of
-is for it to actually fill).
+how much space there is for it to actually fill).

-### Styling in XML
+### Styling in XML with custom attributes
 For styling, this custom view actually uses attributes that are declared in `attrs.xml`
 and then used in the `activity_custom_view.xml` layout file.
 This way colors and dimensions
 don't have to be hardcoded in the Kotlin code.
 To learn more about declaring styleable